ismailceylan/php-urlify/README.md

 ---

 ## ⚡ Quick Example
-Let’s say you have a URL where a **query string is embedded inside a path segment**, and let's make it more compicated and add another level of nesting.
-Now let's say you want to extract a value from it.
+Let’s say you have a URL where a **query string is embedded inside a path segment**.
+Let's make it more compicated and add another level of nesting with a different separation.
+Now let's say you want to extract a value from that messy URL.

 ```php
 use Iceylan\Urlify\Url;